rifflearning/riff-docker/docs/development-guide.md

 ```

 Lastly you will need to create a local development configuration file
-that contains the _secret_ values such as firebase keys.
-Ask another
+that contains the _secret_ values such as firebase keys for riff-rtc.
-developer for it on our slack, it should be named `local-development.yml`
+Ask another developer for it on our slack, it should be named `local-development.yml`
 and will be copied to `riff-rtc/config`.
 This file should never be
 committed to the repository.

+You may also need a `local-development.yml` file w/ the keys for using twilio
+in signalmaster/config.
+But you may also be fine w/o using twilio for signaling.

 ### Create development docker images